Nivekk/KOS/README.md

     SECOND         // Returns second.

 ### SENSOR
 Get data from various sensors.
+Can be called bare or as SHIP, VESSEL, and TARGET subelement.
 Examples:

     LOCK vGrav TO SENSOR:GRAV.